drufball/yosai/_drafts/seige.md

 "No, sir.
 But there was a woman who fought alongside them.
 Before she showed up we might have had a chance to hold."
 The man shook his head.
 "I've never seen anything like what she did.
 Not even from you and the rest of the commanders.
 She took out 50 men on her own."

 "Did she fight with a bow?"
 The man nodded.
 "We're aware of her.
 Is there anything else?"
 Hideyo dismissed the man when he shook his head.
 As he walked away, Hideyo turned to Mamoru.
-Her short form suddenly looked very weary.
+Her short form suddenly looked weary.

 # No Choices
 "Well, your friend has been busy."

 Mamoru's mind was reeling.
-"There must be some sort of mistake, or something's gone wrong with Chiyoko's plan."
+"There must be some sort of mistake.
+Or something's gone wrong with Chiyoko's plan."

 "Mamoru.
-Chiyoko doesn't have a secret plan.
+Chiyoko doesn't have a plan.
 She _betrayed_ us."
 Hideyo's face twisted in anger, but she quickly let the emotion fade.
 She held up a hand.
 "No, it doesn't matter.
 There's no reason to have this fight again.
 We've lost."

 "What are you talking about?
 We can't give up now."

 "Don't be stupid.
 Did you hear him?
 We were relying on those soldiers and those weapons.
 And that was just to defend against Tsukuyomi.
 If there were tengu and dragons attacking, then at least three of the gods have decided that our rebellion is no longer amusing.
-I think we finally struck a nerve when we fought Tsukuyomi.
+I think we struck a nerve when we fought Tsukuyomi.

 "And that's not even talking about Chiyoko.
 You saw what she was capable of.
-So unless that newfound strength you got from Tsukuyomi's possession is a _lot_ more than you've let on, how exactly do you suggest we get out of this?"
+Unless that newfound strength you got from Tsukuyomi's possession is a _lot_ more than you've let on, how exactly do you suggest we get out of this?"

 Mamoru stared at Hideyo, unable to find an answer.

 The woman shrugged.
 "The best we can do is get the villagers out of here.
-If we can dig in and hold on long enough, we might be able to give you a big enough head start to get away.
+If we can hold on long enough, we might be able to give you a big enough head start to get away.
 You'll have to leave immediately.
 I'll have the soldiers round up enough rations for all of you.
 We won't be needing them much longer."

-"We're not leaving you here to die Hideyo.
+"We're not leaving you here to die, Hideyo.
 We all leave together or we all stand and fight."

-"Mamoru, there's no reason everyone has to die.
+Hideyo pounded her fist on the wall next to her.
+"I'm not asking you to leave people behind, Mamoru.
+I'm asking you to save at least _some_ of the people here."
+She opened her arms, gesturing to the soldiers and the village.
+"Look at everyone here.
+They all followed Yoshinobu because he made them believe we could change things.
+He was wrong.
+And now they're all going to die.

+"I don't care what we have to do.
+Or how we have to do it.
+All I want is to salvage _something_.
+Otherwise... otherwise everything he did will have been worse than useless.
 The gods are going to pursue the rebellion no matter what.
 But what do they care about your village?
-You could save them."
+You can save them."

 "Why are you all so intent on giving up?
-I'm not letting Tsukuyomi get away with what he's done and I'm not leaving others behind.
-What's the point in living if you have to spend your life running from everything that matters?"
+What's the value in just salvaging things?
+Why live if you have to spend your life running from everything that matters?"

-"You're being shortsighted, Mamoru.
-Even if you lose everything now, you can always rebuild as long as you're alive.
-But when you die you're just... gone."
+"Don't be shortsighted, Mamoru.
+Even if you lose everything now, you can always rebuild.
+There's nothing noble about dying pointlessly for a cause.
+You're just... gone.
+You leave everyone else trying to find some meaning in it."
 Hideyo looked down quickly, tears in her eyes.

 Mamoru softened his shoulders, tears welled in his eyes and ran down his cheeks as he watched Hideyo struggling to regain her composure.
 He reached out and pulled Hideyo into a hug.
 "I'm sorry, Hideyo.
 I didn't mean to...
-I'm not saying we should all throw our lives away carelessly."
+I'm not saying let's just throw our lives away."
 Mamoru held the hug for a few heartbeats.
-Hideyo did not cry, but he felt her body relax after a moment.
-"We all miss him.
-I wish I'd had more time to get to know him."
+Hideyo did not cry, but he felt her body relax into him.
+"I wish I'd had more time to get to know him."

 The two pulled back, Mamoru wiping his eyes with the back of his hands.
 "But you don't have to do this alone.
 Our best chance is together."

 "Mamoru... we have _no_ chance.
-The odds were stacked against us when we were only going after Tsukuyomi.
-I'm not just trying to pointlessly martyr myself here.
+The odds were stacked against us when we were only hunting Tsukuyomi.
 We pulled you into this mess, at least now we can make sure you and your village escape."

 "You all _are_ my village, Hideyo.
 Once we let anyone through those walls, we look out for them.
 You can ask anyone in Hokko.
 Besides, where would we go?
 300 people wandering through the forest don't have any chance to survive either."

 Hideyo shook her head, laughing incredulously.
 "It's...
 The odds are just _so_ overwhelming.
-Three gods surrounded by all their followers.
+Three gods, accompanied by all of their followers.
 Not even Yosh would have tried, I think."

 Mamoru paused, thoughtful.
-"Don't you think it's a little _too_ overwhelming?"
+"Do you think it's a little _too_ overwhelming?"

 "What do you mean?"

 "Think about it.
 When we came staggering back here three months ago, Seiji and Katsumi were completely out.
 Hokko was a ruin.
 We had no defensive fortifications.
 Tsukuyomi was right next to his domain.

 "Why didn't he just gather his followers and overwhelm us straight away?
 Why be so methodical?
 Since when have the gods acted cautiously?
 This doesn't sound like them at all.
 It sounds more like...
-Chiyoko, don't you think?"
+Chiyoko."

 Hideyo sneered.
 "What's the difference?"

 "There _is_ a difference.
 I know you don't trust her.
-But just think about it logically for a minute.
-Even if Chiyoko is grabbing for power, she has no reason to _want_ to destroy Hokko.
-I think she's been trying to keep the confrontation away from us as long she could."
+But think about it for a minute.
+Even if Chiyoko is grabbing for power, why would she be so methodical about destroying Hokko?
+This is her home town.
+Maybe she would just let Tsukuyomi run over it.
+But intentionally avoiding the town, gathering followers, and bringing such overwhelming force that there couldn't be any survivors.
+Why go so far?

-"Why, though?"
+"I think she's been trying to keep the confrontation away from us as long she could."

+"Why, bother though?
+We're still going to be destroyed in the end."

-"You said it yourself, the gods can't let the rebellion keep going.
-Chiyoko probably can't stop them attacking us, but she knows if they came in a bunch of smaller waves, we'd try to fight.
-And we'd just keep fighting until we die.
+"You said it yourself.
+The gods can't let the rebellion keep going.
+Chiyoko probably can't stop them from attacking us.
+And she knows that if they came in a bunch of smaller waves, we'd try to fight.
+And we'd just keep fighting until we're all dead.

 "She wants it to be obvious it's over.
 I think she's trying to tell us to surrender.
 She must have some sort of plan!"

 "Or she just wants us to give up so they win without a fight.
 But... either way, you have a point.
-It does sound like we're being set up to surrender."
+It does feel like we're being set up to surrender."

-"Exactly!"
+"Exactly."

-"Look, Mamoru, I don't think Chiyoko has some master plan and she's going to suddenly be on our side.
+"Look, Mamoru.
+I don't think Chiyoko has a master plan.
+She's not going to suddenly jump back to our side.
 But it doesn't really matter at this point.
-We only ever had a chance when the gods thought they were toying with us.
-If they're taking it seriously now, well, giving up is better than dying.
+We only had a chance when the gods thought they were toying with us.
+If they're taking the rebellion seriously... well, giving up is better than dying.

-"I'll have everyone hole up inside the walls and prepare to surrender.
-On the _off chance_ Chiyoko does something, we'll be ready.
-But if we're wrong and everyone stays here... are you sure you want to take that risk?"

-Mamoru nodded without hesitation.
-"Chiyoko's got a plan.
-I trust her."
+"If Chiyoko _does_ try something, I'm not helping her unless we're certain it will work.
+If the gods offer any kind of surrender, I plan to take it.
+Even if all we can do is get safe passage for the soldiers, that's better than nothing.
+They'll know they fought and lived.
+They'll pass that to their children.

+"This war _has_ to mean something more than a pile of dead bodies and burning villages."

 <br />